LyondellBasell Industries (NYSE:LYB) PT Raised to $85.00

-LyondellBasell Industries (NYSE:LYB) had its price objective upped by investment analysts at Morgan Stanley from $70.00 to $85.00 in a report released on Wednesday, Benzinga reports.
-The brokerage currently has an “overweight” rating on the specialty chemicals company’s stock.
-Morgan Stanley’s price target indicates a potential upside of 24.74% from the stock’s current price.
+LyondellBasell Industries (NYSE:LYB) had its price target boosted by investment analysts at Deutsche Bank from $80.00 to $85.00 in a research note issued on Monday, The Fly reports.
+Deutsche Bank’s price target indicates a potential upside of 11.86% from the stock’s current price.

-Several other brokerages have also recently issued reports on LYB.
-HSBC cut shares of LyondellBasell Industries from a “buy” rating to a “hold” rating and set a $72.00 price objective for the company. in a research note on Wednesday, September 16th.
-Jefferies Financial Group boosted their price objective on shares of LyondellBasell Industries from $69.00 to $74.00 and gave the company a “buy” rating in a research note on Thursday, June 25th.
-JPMorgan Chase & Co. raised shares of LyondellBasell Industries from a “neutral” rating to an “overweight” rating and upped their price target for the stock from $62.00 to $88.00 in a research report on Friday, September 11th.
-ValuEngine raised shares of LyondellBasell Industries from a “sell” rating to a “hold” rating in a research report on Thursday, July 2nd.
-Finally, BofA Securities raised shares of LyondellBasell Industries from an “underperform” rating to a “neutral” rating and set a $68.00 price target for the company in a research report on Tuesday, August 4th.
-Seventeen analysts have rated the stock with a hold rating, eight have given a buy rating and two have issued a strong buy rating to the company’s stock.
-LyondellBasell Industries currently has a consensus rating of “Hold” and a consensus target price of $72.18.
+Several other research firms have also commented on LYB.
+Morgan Stanley upped their price target on shares of LyondellBasell Industries from $70.00 to $85.00 and gave the company an “overweight” rating in a research report on Wednesday, September 30th.
+UBS Group upped their price target on shares of LyondellBasell Industries from $50.00 to $63.00 and gave the company a “neutral” rating in a research report on Thursday, July 9th.
+Royal Bank of Canada upped their price target on shares of LyondellBasell Industries from $64.00 to $66.00 and gave the company a “sector perform” rating in a research report on Monday, August 3rd.
+JPMorgan Chase & Co. raised shares of LyondellBasell Industries from a “neutral” rating to an “overweight” rating and upped their price target for the company from $62.00 to $88.00 in a research report on Friday, September 11th.
+Finally, Jefferies Financial Group upped their price target on shares of LyondellBasell Industries from $69.00 to $74.00 and gave the company a “buy” rating in a research report on Thursday, June 25th.
+Seventeen analysts have rated the stock with a hold rating, eight have given a buy rating and two have assigned a strong buy rating to the stock.
+The stock presently has a consensus rating of “Hold” and an average target price of $74.30.

 LyondellBasell Industries N.V. operates as a chemical company worldwide.
 The company operates in six segments: Olefins and PolyolefinsAmericas; Olefins and PolyolefinsEurope, Asia, International; Intermediates and Derivatives; Advanced Polymer Solutions; Refining; and Technology.
 It produces and markets olefins and co-products; polyethylene products, which consist of high density polyethylene, low density polyethylene, and linear low density polyethylene; and polypropylene (PP) products, such as PP homopolymers and copolymers.